DraconicSpeaker/beycord-bey-kit/README.md

 ```
 Boom!
 You have done setting up your computer and it's ready to make Beys.

+# What is Beycord?
+Just google it and click the first result **that is not an ad**.
+K thanks!

 # How to use the Bey kit?
 1) Read the documentation section below to know how to make a special move.
 2) Go to beycord-bey-kit/kit/beys and clone template.js